 - R v WI – allegation of blackmail of a multi-millionaire businessman in the context of an international commercial transaction.

 - R v Davies – Leading counsel in a conspiracy to supply cocaine, ecstasy and cannabis on a massive scale and throughout the North of England.
 Evidence from intrusive surveillance, telephone call pattern analysis and cell-siting.
 Extensive applications for disclosure of material under s.8 of the CPIA 1996.
 Successfully appealed.

 - R v Elezi – Human trafficking of women as “sex slaves” from Lithuania, across Europe and into the UK, by an organised crime syndicate from Albania.
 Sensitive issues of disclosure including cross-border requests for information on the witnesses’ criminal history.

 - R v TE – leading counsel for a club DJ charged with murder, tried at the Old Bailey, with complex issues of causation and underlying brain injury.
 Client acquitted by the jury.

-Chris has been rated a Leading Silk and Leading Individual by the Legal 500 in each full year since taking silk in 2013.
+Chris is ranked as a Leading Silk and Leading Individual by both the Legal 500 and Chambers and Partners.